 The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme was reviewed during the year.
-The pie charts show the Scheme's asset allocation strategy effective from 1 June 2011 and the new strategy effective from 1 October 2019.
+The asset allocation strategy for the Scheme was reviewed during the year and the Board has determined to adopt a more conservative investment strategy from 1 July 2022.
+The pie chart below shows the Scheme's asset allocation strategy effective since 1 October 2019 and the new asset allocation strategy effective from 1 July 2022.

 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
-There were no significant changes to the SIPSP during the year.
+During the year the responsible investment section of the SIPSP was updated.
+There were no other significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.